How to Zest a Lemon (and Other Citrus Fruit) to Brighten Your Recipes

+A squeeze of lemon or another citrus fruit can really make a dish pop, but you can add even more brightness by utilizing the zest as well.
 Zest is appropriately named, as it adds flavor and life to all sorts of recipes.
-When used in cooking, the term refers to the intensely perfumed outermost colored layer of citrus peel (not the white pit, which is bitter).
-There are several ways to shred citrus peel.
+When used in cooking, the term zest is defined by the intensely perfumed outermost colored layer of citrus peel (not the white pith, which is bitter).
+There are several ways to zest citrus fruit.
 One is to finely grate the peel with a grater.
 Or, you can use a citrus zester, which has a stainless-steel edge with a series of cutting holes that strip off fine threadlike pieces of peel.
-Innovative cooks have put a woodworking tool called the microplane to use.
-A microplane allows you to shred tiny, uniform pieces of peel faster and with less pressure than a regular grater or citrus zester.
-It also can be used to create fine shreds of chocolate or fresh ginger.
+Read on to learn how to zest a lemon, lime, orange, or other citrus fruit using the method that works best for you.

 How to Zest a Lemon (or Other Citrus)

 To make the most of orange peel, lemon peel, or lime peel’s flavor, you should avoid any of the fruit's white membrane, which can add unwanted bitterness to your dish.

 How to Shred Citrus Peel with a Microplane Zester